mseltzer94/hhb/README.md

 * The server is only available locally (inside a network) for security reasons
 * The front end may viewed at localhost:9000
 * It displays all devices, the current status, and allows the user to set Home or Vacation mode rules (see more in alerts)
+* Settings (currently email addresses used for alerting) can be updated frm the front end
+* Alert rules can be edited from the front end

 **Alerts**